SilentCatD/react-state-view-controller/README.md

 You can interact with the provided `Controller` as needed.
 Please note that this will get the nearest provided `Controller`, and if it can't find one (e.g., if the `Controller` is not provided to this scope), an error will be thrown.

+This hook should not cause re-render when new `State` is emitted.

 ### Builder

 To target and filter the re-render process when new State is emitted from `Controller` in the same scope, you can use the `Builder` component.